 rays as they pass through the gravitational field of a massive body such as the

 Sun.
 The change in l

-has been measured in the Earth’s g field and is referred to as “Red Shift.”
+has been measured for light emitted "upward" in the Earth’s g field and is referred to as “Red Shift.”

 that Newton 3 implies that photons themselves have g fields.
 They theoretically